 Community and wider engagement

-We will hold 3 community workshops with residents and whānau from the Mōtū and Matawai communities.
-All meetings are open to everyone.
+We've held community workshops with residents and whānau from the Mōtū and Matawai communities.

 You can also provide your feedback by email to: firstname.lastname@example.org